ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Startup Force Shader Compile/readme.txt

 It's located in your game profile, see here to find it: https://steamcommunity.com/sharedfiles/filedetails/?id=1777493789

-Then you can move "LocalStorage.lua" and "BinAssets" to the profile folder
+Then you can move "LocalStorage.lua" and "BinAssets" to the profile folder (see AppData).

 See Install Help.png

+For new users:
+Your old ECM settings will need to be manually moved from LocalStorage to CheatMenuModSettings

 Symlinking:
 If you symlink the BinAssets folder, you won't need to update HelperMod manually.
 Though HelperMod shouldn't be updated too often.

-For those previously using the HelperMod:
-Move the BinAssets folder to the appdata folder to keep any mods/settings.